TLDR: If you can afford to, do buy local vegetables and eggs. It helps with Singapore’s food security.

 So, local agricultural companies would need supporters for them to survive and thrive and hopefully grow bigger (and thus in the longer term be able to bring the price of their produce to a level equivalent to imports).

 Not everyone in Singapore can afford the luxury of paying slightly more for the same item they can get for a cheaper price (imports).
-But for those of us who can afford to, I think it would be try to buy local agriculture.
+But for those of us who can afford to, I think it would be important to try to buy local agriculture.
 We do not need to always buy local, but maybe we can consciously try to buy 50% from local.

 For example, I would try to get locally produced vegetables or eggs.
 The delta cost to me might be from +$0.20-$0.50 more for vegetables, or maybe $1 more for eggs, but I know that with my purchasing power, I am creating a sustainable eco-system for local food producers, which they can also possibility plough back into their R&D efforts to be more efficient.